code-specialist/strapi-client/README.md

 # Introduction

 The main purpose of this library is to streamline the integration of Strapi APIs into TypeScript projects.
 It provides a typed interface for interacting with Strapi entities and offers a client creation function that encapsulates the necessary configuration.

+In our opinion a client library should abstract framework specific details and provide a very simple and standartized interface for interacting with the API.
+This library is designed to do exactly that.

-**This library is compatible only with Strapi v4**.
+**This library is compatible only with Strapi v4+**.

 ## Functionality